Antonino Salinas Regional Archaeological Museum

 The Antonino Salinas Regional Archeological Museum (Museo Archeologico Regionale Antonino Salinas) is a museum in Palermo, Italy.
 It possesses one of the richest collections of Punic and Ancient Greek art in Italy, as well as many items related to the history of Sicily.
-Formerly the property of the Oratory of Saint Philip Neri, the museum is named after Antonino Salinas, a famous archaeologist and numismatist from Palermo who had served as its director from 1873 until his death in 1914, upon which he left it his major private collection.
+Formerly the property of the Oratory of Saint Philip Neri, the museum is named after Antonino Salinas, an archaeologist and numismatist from Palermo, who had served as its director from 1873 until his death in 1914, upon which he left it his major private collection.
 It is part of the Olivella monumental complex, which includes the Church of Sant'Ignazio all'Olivella and the adjoining Oratory.